Unified Functional-Holographic Theory of the QCD Critical End Point: From the QCD generating functional to emergent order parameters

 with $(\Phi_+,\bar\Phi_+)=(\Phi,\bar\Phi)$ and $(\Phi_-,\bar\Phi_-)=(\bar\Phi,\Phi)$, one finds

 Similarly,

 and

-with $\partial \mathfrak n^\pm_\Phi/\partial x$ following from \eqref{eq:nplusminus} as in \eqref{eq:dndmu}, and analogous expressions for $\partial n_f/\partial \bar\Phi$.
-The matrix inverse in the first term of \eqref{eq:chiB} resums the RPA-like density feedback generated by the repulsive vector coupling $G_V$.
+with $\partial \mathfrak n^\pm_\Phi/\partial x$ following from Eq.~\eqref{eq:nplusminus} as in Eq.~\eqref{eq:dndmu}, and analogous expressions for $\partial n_f/\partial \bar\Phi$.
+The matrix inverse in the first term of Eq.~\eqref{eq:chiB} resums the random-phase approximation (RPA)-like density feedback generated by the repulsive vector coupling $G_V$.
 The second term incorporates the full implicit $\mu_B$ dependence through the coupled order parameters, ensuring thermodynamic consistency and capturing the approach to criticality where the smallest eigenvalue of $\mathcal H$ vanishes.
-The framework built above, beginning at the Euclidean QCD generating functional \eqref{eq:Zgrand}-\eqref{eq:SE}, passing through HS bosonization \eqref{eq:HSsp}-\eqref{eq:HStHooft}, Polyakov-loop dynamics \eqref{eq:WilsonLine}-\eqref{eq:Ulog}, and the FRG-improved grand potential \eqref{eq:OmegaFull} with $2+1$ dynamical masses \eqref{eq:MuMd}-\eqref{eq:Ms}, culminates in the closed-form baryon susceptibility \eqref{eq:chiB}, and provides the sector-by-sector interface to the non-perturbative DSE/FRG/holographic dynamics to be developed in the subsequent sections \cite{Fukushima:2008wg,Stephanov:2004,Borsanyi:2020,Bazavov:2021,jarvinen2012v-qcd,Arean2017}.
+The framework built above, beginning at the Euclidean QCD generating functional Eqs.~\eqref{eq:Zgrand}-\eqref{eq:SE}, passing through HS bosonization Eqs.~\eqref{eq:HSsp}-\eqref{eq:HStHooft}, Polyakov-loop dynamics Eqs.~\eqref{eq:WilsonLine}-\eqref{eq:Ulog}, and the FRG-improved grand potential Eqs.~\eqref{eq:OmegaFull} with $2+1$ dynamical masses Eqs.~\eqref{eq:MuMd}-\eqref{eq:Ms}, culminates in the closed-form baryon susceptibility Eq.~\eqref{eq:chiB}, and provides the component-wise interface to the non-perturbative DSE/FRG/holographic dynamics to be developed in the subsequent sections \cite{Fukushima:2008wg,Stephanov:2004,Borsanyi:2020,Bazavov:2021,jarvinen2012v-qcd,Arean2017}.